alwex/react-native-simple-pop-menu/README.md

 * Simple to use popup/context menu
 * Support all in and out [Animatable](https://github.com/oblador/react-native-animatable) animations
 * Non opinionated and Extremely Customizable
+* Auto position the menu based on the anchor position
 * You provide your own item components
 * You provide your own container component
+* Fully typed with Typescript

 | Light | Dark |
 |---|---|